Skip to Main Content

 • Add the class disabled to the class list.

-• Be sure to use tabindex="-1" to prevent tabbing to that button.
+• If it’s for an <a> be sure to use tabindex="-1" to prevent tabbing to it.

 ButtonText